sfomuseum/go-edtf-wasm/README.md

 This will place a copy of the `parse.wasm` binary in `www/wasi/parse.wasm`.

-Note that this requires having a copy of [TinyGo](https://tinygo.org/) installed and findable in your local path.
+Note that this requires having a copy of [TinyGo](https://tinygo.org/) `v0.28.0` or higher installed and findable in your local path.

 ### Python